LuckyLooka/Github-Social-Graph/README.md

 I used react to create a basic display of my own github data, using endpoints such as profile image,username, email etc.

+Use 'npm start' in terminal to run locally.

 ![Image1](/images/githubaccess1.png)

 I added number of followers, and the github api chart.